theintencity/homefiles/README.md

 > Members: *mamtasingh05* (owner)
 > License: [GNU GPL v3](http://www.gnu.org/licenses/gpl.html)

-I developed this Java software as part of my distributed software development course at University of San Francisco.
+I (Mamta Singh) developed this Java software as part of my distributed software development course at University of San Francisco.
+Please see [README.doc](/README.doc) for details on this project.